A Guide to Iceland Weather and Climate

 Again, this is a crossover season and doesn’t really exist in Iceland.
 Summer-like weather conditions can continue well into September.
 At the same time, Autumnal conditions can start to show from as early as late August.

 The Iceland fall weather is like spring in reverse.
 Rain and wind are starting to build up during this season, but don’t bother with an umbrella unless you want to re-enact that famous Mary Poppins scene.

 Winter Weather in Iceland

-The Iceland weather in winter is snowy and cold with long nights.
-In the depths of winter, the sun never really rises.
+The Iceland weather in winter is snowy and cold, with long nights.
+In the depths of winter in Iceland, the sun never really rises.
 Instead, there is a beautiful twilight that turns the landscape golden if the skies are clear.
 This is the time of year when the Northern Lights in Iceland can be most frequently spotted.

 Iceland weather by month

 Now that we’ve covered what the weather is like in Iceland and explored how the climate changes from one season to another, let’s zoom in on the Icelandic weather even further and take a look at what it’s like month by month!

 Avg Low temperature